 Epps was the leading brand of cocoa in Victorian Britain.

-His brother, Dr John Epps (1805 – 1869), was one of the pioneers of homeopathy in Britain.
-He established premises at Great Russell Street, Bloomsbury, and was joined by his brother James from 1837.
+Dr Epps became one of the pioneers of homeopathy in Britain.
+He established premises at Great Russell Street, Bloomsbury.
+He was joined by his brother, James Epps (1821 – 1907), from 1837.

 The almost prohibitive duty on cocoa was greatly reduced in 1832, allowing the market to grow exponentially.
 Easily prepared cocoa had been difficult to procure, and the fat in the raw material was unpalatable for many.
 Dr John Epps discovered a way to make it more appetising, mixing the cocoa with 20 percent West Indies arrowroot and 13 percent sugar.